oey192/NameRetriever/README.md

 ===

 showStatus:<br/>
-When true, the online or offline status of a plyaer is displayed along with their real- and nick-names
+When true, the online or offline status of a player is displayed along with their real- and nick-names

 getOfflineAlways:<br/>
 When true, the plugin searches through offline players even when it finds online players that match the parameter in the /realname and /realnick commands